French Numbers: How to Count in French from 1-1,000+

 Every number follows the same rules that you have learned above, but you will now add a new word, mille, into the mix.

 As you can guess, this means one thousand.
-Below, I will leave you with a few examples of different combinations of four-digit numbers in french.
+Below, you can explore a few examples of different combinations of four-digit numbers in French.

 If you want to challenge yourself a bit more, try making your own combinations and using the lists above to create the French numbers.